-We want to help you think through one last item here at year-end.
-Here are some things you can do with your investments to also help with a little bit of tax planning.
-Often people can have a dilemma when they look at their investments only to realize that their gains are going to be taxed.
+Today we are talking about tax gain and loss harvesting.
+Here are some things you can do with your investments to help with a little bit of tax planning.
+Often people have a dilemma when they look at their investments only to realize that their gains are going to be taxed.
 It makes people question if they really want gains from their investments.
 Let’s talk about one thing you can consider to help you keep more of your money.

 |Realized||Example 1||Example 2|